bluefireteam/audioplayers/packages/audioplayers/example/server/README.md

 Environment variables:

-- `REQUEST_TIMEOUT`: the timeout until the server should respond in milliseconds, default: `0`.
+- `LATENCY`: the timeout until the server should respond in milliseconds, default: `0`.
 - `PORT`: the port the server should listen on, default: `8080`.